AnhMeo/Sticker/README.md

 ## Ethical Commitment

 This demonstration is completely safe.
-It does not collect or steal information and does not harm the computer in any way.
-The code only opens Notepad and types a short, friendly message.
+It demonstrates how easy it is to collect or steal information, but it does not harm the computer in any way.
+The script collects locally stored wifi credentialsn.

 We perform this project only on devices we own or on computers where we have full permission from the owner.
 The purpose of this work is to educate and spread awareness about digital responsibility and device safety.